Sea Fishing in Seaton Bay.

 Smooth hounds can be caught off the beach at distance using peeler crabs for bait.

 Large catches of mackerel have been taken during the high tides and fine evenings of the summer months.
 News of the mackerel shoals being in, soon bring out hoards of casual anglers who line the beach preventing anything other than feathering until night fall.
+Mackerel shoals were sparse in 2017 whether this was due to overfishing by trawlers out sea or tidal conditions is a matter of opinion.

 In the middle of summer, large shoals of whitebait can appear in the bay, usually on fine sunny evening.
 These shoals become the target for the larger mackerel and Bass as well as sea birds who are attracted by the glut of food.